-What else is driving retailers to push charge-backs onto CPG companies that can’t meet fulfillment compliance?
+What else is driving retailers to push vendor chargebacks onto CPG companies that can’t meet fulfillment compliance?

 Here’s a pretty good look: Amazon Prime members, facing empty shelves, are 52% more likely than other consumers to take out their phones and buy what they need online.
 In fact, researchers at IHL believe that “upwards of 24% of Amazon’s current retail revenue comes from customers who first tried to buy the product in-store.”

 Retailers are missing out on nearly $1 trillion in sales because they don’t have on hand what customers want to buy.
 IHL reports that shoppers encounter out-of-stocks in as many as one in three shopping trips.
-In response, retailers are pushing for harder compliance/chargeback programs.
+In response, retailers are pushing for harder compliance and supplier chargeback programs.